Amphion Grant Program

 - The significant contributions the organization has made to the field of contemporary concert music in the past and those it is likely to make in the future

 - The responsibility and effectiveness of management

-- Ongoing activity in the absence of public concerts due to COVID-19 or the reasons why such activity could not be undertaken.
+- Special for 2021-present grant programs: ongoing activity in the absence of public concerts due to COVID-19 or the reasons why such activity could not be undertaken.

 How to apply

-Please log in to the web site and proceed to the program page.
+First, log in to the website and proceed to the program page.

-Then, click the “Apply Now” button to begin the online application process.
-You may work on your proposal in stages but you must save it as you go along.
+Click the “Apply Now” button to begin the online application process.
+The proposal may be completed in stages but must be saved often to avoid lost work.
 It is not necessary to complete the application in one session.

-You will need to supply the following information:
+A complete application will include the following information: